Normal retirement age

 A refund of your contributions with interest to each 31 December, less the actuarial cost of the spouse’s GMP.

 Your spouse/civil partner will receive a pension of 50% of your deferred pension revalued to date of death.
 If your spouse/civil partner is more than 10 years younger than you, there is a reduction of 2.5% for every year above 10.
+There may be scope for a pension to be payable even if there is no spouse/civil partner.

 You may exchange some pension for tax-free cash within statutory limits.